Case Study Highlights

 We also posted and ran ads from both the hospital’s Facebook and our station’s Facebook, sent email blasts to our promotions opt-in list, and ran promotional spots on-air.
 To encourage even more participation, each month one lucky quiz entrant won a $25 gift card.

-To date, our quiz campaign has collected around 2,000 entries and nearly 800 opt-ins for the hospital’s email database.
+In our first year of this quiz campaign we collected around 2,000 entries and over 1,500 opt-ins for the hospitals email database.

 But our biggest victory came from the revenue.

-We generated over $170,000 in sponsorship revenue from this annual, recurring revenue campaign.
-To top it off, Baptist Health Jacksonville has already renewed through the next two years.
+We generated over $170,000 ($16,000 per month) in sponsorship revenue from this annual, recurring revenue campaign.
+Baptist Health Jacksonville has already renewed through the next year, which we repackaged and sold for $200,000 ($17,000 per month!)
 We can’t wait to see how the campaign continues to grow and how we can adapt this model to other advertising campaigns.